Colours (Eloy album): Reception

 Shortly after its release, Colours entered the German charts.
 It charted for 17 weeks straight (June–October 1980), peaking at the 28th position.
-Its charting duration was a new record for Eloy at the time, surpassing last year's Silent Cries and Mighty Echoes, which charted for 14 weeks straight.
+Its charting duration was a new record for Eloy at the time, surpassing the previous year's Silent Cries and Mighty Echoes, which had charted for 14 weeks straight.

 Music press was positive towards Eloy for the first time, but the album sold fewer copies than the previous three, and the supportive tour that followed was less successful, too.
 Songs from Colours were fairly well received by the live crowds, but older songs like "The Apocalypse" or "Poseidon's Creation" certainly made fans more enthusiastic.

 Convinced to follow the fans' will and not the music press' opinion, Bornemann decided to switch back to the concept album norm that made Eloy successful, this time in a more emphatic and grandiose way than ever before: a double concept album, comprising from Planets and Time to Turn.